 One of the most important special education stats we need to look at first is the percentage of students with learning disabilities.
 Overall, the latest available stats suggest that around 5-9% of the general population has a learning disability.

 The prevalence of learning disabilities in children says that this number is roughly 8% for children aged 3-17.
 Out of those, 4% were rated as having a mild disability and 4% as having a moderate or severe disability.

 2. Over 15% of children may have dyslexia.

 When looking at children with disabilities statistics, we must also look at the difference between specific conditions and the percentage of children with learning disabilities of different types.

 Dyslexia is commonly understood to be the most prevalent learning disability at the moment, as shown by kids reading statistics.
 The lowest estimation for the number of children with dyslexia is 15%, but higher estimates put it in the 20% range.
 Furthermore, it’s estimated that 70-80% of people with poor reading skills are likely to be dyslexic, according to the statistics of language learning disabilities.

 3. 9.4% of children in the US have been diagnosed with ADHD.

-ADHD is much more commonly found in children than adults, primarily because the diagnosis criteria of the condition were designed with kids in mind.
+ADHD statistics indicate that ADHD is much more commonly found in children than adults, primarily because the diagnosis criteria of the condition were designed with kids in mind.
 However, the latest special needs children statistics show that it is the second most commonly diagnosed learning disability.